-Every man of the division Ney originally commanded was either killed or taken prisoner, so that he may be truly said to have saved only himself.
-The men he rallied round him after December 7th were all Germans and Neapolitans, who came from Germany as a reinforcement during the retreat, and first entered on the campaign at its most disastrous moment.
-He left his last gun in the forest of Polwiski, as he was chased from the town of Kovno by Platof and the Cossacks.
+Every man of the division Nev originally commanded was either killed or taken prisoner, so that he may be truly said to have saved only himself.
+The men he rallied round him after December 7th were all Germans and Neapolitans, who came from Germany as a reinforcement during the retreat, and first entered on the eampaign at its most disastrous moment.
+He left his last gun in the forest of Polwiski, as he was chased from the town of Kovno by Platof and the Cossaeks.

 Kovno was garrisoned by 300 Germans and a company of artillery, who under Ney, again bereft of his new rearguard, tried to make a stand.
 The German commander being wounded, took out a pistol and blew out his own brains.
 His men fled, and at Kovno, for the eighth time since the French left Moscow, they abandoned their sick and wounded to the enemy.
-It was now a sauve qui peut; Ney, still the commander of the imaginary rearguard, reached Gumbinnen before Murat, the commander-in-chief; and it was only at Königsberg they were able to sleep without being haunted by the hurrahs of the Cossacks; indeed, the survivors said that for years afterwards their shouts were apt to intermingle with
+It was now a sauve qui peut; Nev, still the commander of the imaginary rearguard, reached Gumbinnen before Murat, the commander-in-chief; and it was only at Königsberg they were able to sleep without being haunted by the hurrahs of the Cossaeks; indeed, the survivors said that for years afterwards their shouts were apt to intermingle with

-Berthier wrote to Ney, December 9th, at Murat's desire, from Vilna: "General Wrede has been forced in his position, and your succour, under Gratien, not enabling him to repulse the enemy, the King has removed his quarters to the barrier of the gate of Kovno.
-Continue to form a reargnard with the divisions of Wrede and Loison.
+\ Berthier wrote to Ney, December 9th, at Murat's desire, from Vilna: "General Wrede has been forced in his position, and your succour, under Gratieu, not enabling him to repulse the enemy, the King has removed Gratien, not enabling him to repulse the enemy, the King has removed his quarters to the barrier of the gate of Kovno.
+Continue to form a rearguard with the divisions of Wrede and Loison.
 Evacuate this night, if possible, all the artillery, and particularly the treasure.
-Under existing circumstances the King can do nothing but gain Kovno as expeditionally as possible.
+Under existing circumstances the King can do nothing but gain Kovno as expeditiously as possible.
 The King authorizes you to recommend our sick to the Russian commandant."-Berthier.

 To Count Daru: "The King is at the barrier of Kovno.
-Ney will with-
+Ney will withdraw to respect to the Russian commandant."